Ibralogue/Ibralogue/Documentation/manual/invocations.md

 ### Invocations

 Invocations are a very powerful feature in Ibralogue.
-They allow you to invoke static functions directly from Ibralogue, and also to define character portraits. they are enclosed like so: `<<Foo>>`.
+They allow you to invoke static functions directly from Ibralogue, and also to define character portraits. they are enclosed like so: `{{Foo}}`.
 The type of the invocation and name are separated between colons.
 If the type of an invocation is not supplied, it will automatically be inferred as a function invocation.

 #### Function Invocation